matrix-io/malos-python/README.rst

 License
 =======

-This application abides to the GNU General Public License, as described in the ``LICENSE`` file.
+This application follows the GNU General Public License, as described in the ``LICENSE`` file.

 Installing
 ==========